 For example, the Trindade station is more flat, using the urban landscape as its background.
 On the other hand, Casa da Música has different geometrical shape with a color resembling that of the actual Casa da Música.
 Another amazing design by Souto de Moura is Bolhão subway station which we’ve included in our best 8 contemporary buildings to visit in Porto.

-How to get there: You can get on any metro line in Porto and go to the direction of Trindade.
-See map here.
+How to get there: you can get on any subway line in Porto and go to the station Trindade.
+Make sure to check the map of the metro of Porto.

 Burgo Tower (1991 – 2007)